YTCracker: Music

 Case performs as an MC and a DJ under the name YTCracker.
 He is best known for his work in the genre of Nerdcore hip-hop, in 2005 producing the album NerdRap Entertainment System.
 The album was created by adding vocals to re-mixed digital music from original Nintendo games, and was described in Newsweek as a "classic of the style."

 In Las Vegas, Case performed in 2006 at the Consumer Electronics Show, and in has regularly performed at the Players Ball, appearing with mainstream rappers such as Snoop Dogg, Xzibit, Ice Cube, and Too Short.
 He has also performed at several DEF CON events.

 In 2010, an untitled demo by British electronic rock band Proxies was leaked onto the internet containing a feature by Case.

 Case runs an independent record label, Nerdy South Records.

-On January 3rd 2023, Case released a collaborative single with the electronic musician deadmau5; "Antisec", released under mau5trap.
+On January 3, 2023, Case released a collaborative single with the electronic musician deadmau5; "Antisec", released under mau5trap, and has been featured in several major Deadmau5 tours.